Updated on June 1, 2020

 The Democratic Republic of the Congo (DRC) and its adjacent countries have been mired in conflict with armed groups perpetuating human rights abuses in that region.
 These armed groups have been trading in certain minerals commonly found in that region to finance their activities.
 These four minerals — columbite-tantalite, also known as coltan (tantalum), cassiterite (tin), gold and wolframite (tungsten) — are commonly found in many products, ranging from jewelry to electronics to airplane components.

 Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act in the United States, which first became effective in January 2013, defines the above four minerals as "conflict minerals."
 This law seeks to ensure transparency and reporting related to conflict minerals and requires companies whose stock is listed on a US stock exchange, as Sony’s is, to conduct an inquiry into the origin of tin, tantalum, tungsten and gold in their supply chains.
 If these minerals come from the DRC or its adjacent countries, or if their country of origin is uncertain, then the company must conduct a more thorough review of its supply chain in an attempt to determine whether the supplies supported armed groups in the DRC.
-On May 31, 2019, Sony submitted its sixth report to the U.S. Securities and Exchange Commission (SEC) based on its review of its supply chain activities for the 2018 calendar year.
+On May 29, 2020, Sony submitted its seventh report to the U.S. Securities and Exchange Commission (SEC) based on its review of its supply chain activities for the 2019 calendar year.